Land In Our Hands

 • Beginning with the successful just transition of the traditional Burns supper, in January 2025 where shop local and healthier alternative Scottish foods were served out for free, to promote the circular economy and agriculture over agribusiness

-• Then close ties with other community events like Polmont community councils sunflower growing competition, Polmont horticultural societies annual show and braes friendly growers Apple day, and FEL`s lunchtime learning
+• Then close ties with other community events like Polmont community councils sunflower growing competition, Polmont horticultural societies annual show and Forth Environmental links & the BFG`s Apple day,

-LIOH wants to scale up its event programme to continue to expand its network, with events like the return to Scottish Samhain instead of a consumerist Halloween event, we look to host the alternative high street event, annual Apple day Events, a seed library and regular social cinema events.
+LIOH Souplin and PCH want to scale up their events programme to continue to expand its network, with events like the return to Scottish Samhain instead of a consumerist Halloween event, we look to host an alternative high street event, annual Apple day Events, maintain a seed library and organise regular community cinema events.
+Watch this amazing film of conservationists taking land ownership in chilli

 ,